KashmereLabs/twitter_candlestick_feed_archives/README.md

 # Twitter Candlestick feed archives

-**Collects timeseries data from Binance, combines it with Twitter chatter for the base token including tweet text and sentiment data points and archives it to Arweave permaweb.**
+**Collects timeseries data from Binance every hour, combines it with Twitter chatter for the base token over the hour including tweet text and sentiment data points and archives it to Arweave permaweb.**

 ## What can this datafeed be used for